ntavelis/dockposer/README.md

 Dockposer is a composer plugin that automatically generates and keeps in sync docker files with php extensions declared in composer.json.

-The goal of this composer plugin is to keep in sync the PHP extensions/dependencies that you have declared in your composer.json file, with your dockerfiles.
+The goal of this composer plugin is to keep in sync the PHP extensions/dependencies that you have declared in the `require` section of your composer.json file, with your docker files.
 When you declare a dependency, e.g `ext-amqp`, in your composer.json this package will automatically generate the required docker instructions to install pecl amqp extension in your docker images.
 Furthermore this package will sync the required php version with the version of the official docker image that gets pulled.